rhielab/TENET_2.0/README.md

 	T: Make simple scatterplots for the enhancer probes users have selected and listed in a file containing the name 'probes_of_interest' placed in ./external.data/otherinfo/

 	F: Don't generate simple scatterplots for the probes specified by the user in ./external.data/otherinfo

+###### hypoGposTracks
+	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their linked hypomethylated enhancers (hypoGpos)

+	F: Don't generate genome browser tracks for top transcriptional regulators and their linked hypomethylated enhancers

+###### hypoGnegTracks
+	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their negatively-linked hypomethylated enhancers (hypoGneg)

+	F: Don't generate genome browser tracks for top transcriptional regulators and their negatively-linked hypomethylated enhancers

+###### hyperGposTracks
+	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their linked hypermethylated enhancers (hyperGneg)

+	F: Don't generate genome browser tracks for top transcriptional regulators and their linked hypermethylated enhancers

+###### hyperGnegTracks
+	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their negatively-linked hypermethylated enhancers (hyperGneg)

+	F: Don't generate genome browser tracks for top transcriptional regulators and their negatively-linked hypermethylated enhancers

+###### track_top_n_genes
+	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create UCSC genome browser tracks for above

+###### hypoGposStates
+	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their linked hypomethylated enhancers (hypoGpos)

+	F: Don't generate the activity status table for top transcriptional regulators and their linked hypomethylated enhancers

+###### hypoGnegStates
+	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their negatively-linked hypomethylated enhancers (hypoGneg)

+	F: Don't generate the activity status table for top transcriptional regulators and their negatively-linked hypomethylated enhancers

+###### hyperGposStates
+	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their linked hypermethylated enhancers (hyperGpos)

+	F: Don't generate the activity status table for top transcriptional regulators and their linked hypermethylated enhancers

+###### hyperGnegStates
+	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their negatively-linked hypermethylated enhancers (hyperGneg)

+	F: Don't generate the activity status table for top transcriptional regulators and their negatively-linked hypermethylated enhancers

+###### states_top_n_genes
+	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create the states table for the top n transcriptional regulators to linked probes.

 ###### hypoGposSurvival
 	T: Make Kaplan-Meier survival curves for (number specified by the survival_top_n_genes parameter) transcriptional regulators and their nominally-significant (uncorrected p<0.05) linked hypomethylated enhancers (hypoGpos) using percentile cutoffs determined by high_thresh and low_thresh parameters, respectively.
 Note: Using this requires that hypoGposHistogram is also set to "T"